Paul Goldschmidt Preview, Player Props: Cardinals vs. Mets

 Paul Goldschmidt At The Plate

+- Goldschmidt leads St. Louis in slugging percentage (.454) thanks to 44 extra-base hits.

-- Among qualified hitters in MLB, his batting average ranks 28th, his on-base percentage ranks 19th, and he is 52nd in the league in slugging.
+- Among qualifying hitters, he ranks 30th in batting average, while his on-base percentage ranks 19th and he is 56th in slugging.

-- Goldschmidt is batting .389 with one homer during his last outings and is on a four-game hitting streak.
+- Goldschmidt is batting .400 with one homer during his last outings and is on a five-game hitting streak.

-- In 32.5% of his games this season, Goldschmidt has picked up at least one RBI.
-In 19 of those games (16.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- Goldschmidt has picked up an RBI in 32.2% of his games this season, with more than one RBI in 16.1% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.